fiwswe/desec-test-ddns/README.md

 To keep things simple the log file will use the same basename and path as the script.

 After the update attempt the script sleeps for an adjustable time (default 70 seconds) and then attempts to query the deSEC NS for the current values of the `A` and `AAAA` records.
-The result is also writen to the log.
+The result is also written to the log.

 ## Setup
 * Make sure curl(1) is installed from ports: `pkg_add curl`